 E-waste Recycling FAQs

-Why Recycle Computers and Electronics with Securis’ Rockville location?
+Why Recycle Computers and Electronics with Securis’ Central Maryland location?

 Most businesses do not realize the impact of e-waste on the local and world environments; they simply view their obsolete electronics as trash.
-That can harm us in Rockville, Maryland and every other city on the planet.
+That can harm us in Central Maryland, Maryland and every other city on the planet.

 According to the Environmental Protection Agency’s (EPA) 2009 statistics, 3.19 million tons of e-waste were generated, and this number continues to grow.1